Skip to main content

 Pecan nuts are toxic to dogs so any desserts or other dishes that contain them should be kept well out of reach.
 On top of the nuts, pecan pies are full of sugar, sweeteners, and other ingredients that will cause stomach upset in dogs.

 The best way to enjoy Thanksgiving with your dog without the risk of sickness?
 Keep dessert for humans only.
-Don’t worry, your dog isn’t missing out, they don’t have the same taste buds we do.
+Don’t worry, your dog isn’t missing out, they don’t have the same taste buds/learn/dog-lifestyle/10-facts-about-your-dogs-tongue we do.

 In Conclusion: